 My husband gave me this fantastic adjustable magnifying lamp.

 We attached the base of the lamp to the back corner of the cabinet so the light would be above the sewing area.
 I cannot tell you enough how important good lighting is to your sewing space.
 Here is the link to the lamp hubby bought me:

 One last item before I wrap up this section on my sewing station, and this will be a good segway into storage for the next post.
 To the right of my machine, I have a little cart, and it doubles as a mini-pressing and mini-cutting station (You saw that in the last post.)
 I just swap out the rotating cutting mat with my mini pressing mat when I need to press.

 For me, having something to the right of my station is critical, because I need a place to hold items (like that ever handy seam ripper) but having a mini press and mini cut station beside me is just a big plus.
 A lot of people I know use a TV tray.

-Ok, so I’m going to wrap up this post for now, and will continue the series next week by discussing how I store the bulk of my supplies (notions, fabrics, scraps, etc!)
+Ok, so I’m going to wrap up this post for now, and will continue the series next week.
+In the next post, we will discuss how I store the bulk of my supplies (notions, fabrics, scraps, etc!)
 If you have ANY questions, please feel free to shoot me an email.

 Until next time,